OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log5_textures.md

 <img src="./assets/webGLTextureDiagram.jpg" alt="Textures on the GPU">

-For legacy reason better left unexplained, instead of using direclty the current texture, shaders use an intermediate index called Texture Unit, representing a texture slot.
+For legacy reason better left unexplained, instead of using directly the current texture, shaders use an intermediate index called Texture Unit, representing a texture slot.
 So, using a texture in a shader is done in 2 steps :

 * Associate a texture to a Texture Unit
 * Tell the shader which Texture Unit it will use